haiku/website/content/blog/bitigchi/2020-10-01-haiku_monthly_activity_report_september_2020.md

 ## File Systems

 brjhaiku implemented the initial methods required for btrfs write support.
+This was originally introduced during GSOC 2019 program, and still being merged gradually.

 ## Kernel